chipoglesby/chipoglesby.github.io/_posts/blog/2017-06-05-summer-of-data.md

 First, did you know that the Clay Mathematics Institute has a million dollar prize for anyone who can solve any of their problems?

-I'm thinking about solving the famous
+I'm thinking about trying to solving the famous
 [P vs NP Problem.](http://www.claymath.org/millennium-problems/p-vs-np-problem)

 But before I figure that one out, I want to start with someone more simple that